 2.9.
-Amendment with Budgetary Implication for a Term Longer than 3 (three) years
+Amendment with Budgetary Implication for a Term Longer than 3 (three) years c. the accounting officer:

 In instances where an amendment had budgetary implications for a term which is longer than 3 (three) years, such amendment shall be effected only if: